Exercising is one of the best, if not the best way, to lose weight. Couple that with a healthy diet and you’ll be on your way to losing a few pounds.

 Sweating allows your body to cool down.
 However, it does come with a few risks.

-For one thing, it can lead to dehydration; this is especially true if you live in an area where the weather is hot or humid.
+For example, it can lead to dehydration; this is especially true if you’re in an area with hot or humid weather.
 That’s why it’s so important to stay hydrated when you’re exercising.

 As a general rule of thumb, you want to drink a pint of water for every pound of sweat you lose.
 Don’t forget the electrolytes as well.